-Fire and rescue authorities should ensure they have a good understanding of their duties to ensure they comply with all relevant legislation.
-It is imperative that fire and rescue authorities have in place appropriate and relevant procedures and policies to ensure incident command can be conducted assertively, effectively and safely.

-In developing their policies and procedures the fire and rescue service should consider the various Acts and Regulations.
-They should ensure they fully prepare incident commanders to be able to carry out any duties or exercise any powers whilst representing the Authority at an incident.

-Fire and rescue services may obtain legal advice to ensure they interpret legislative requirements appropriately when formulating policy and procedures.
+- Have a good understanding of their legal duties to ensure they comply with all relevant legislation.
+It is imperative that fire and rescue authorities have appropriate and relevant procedures and policies to ensure incident command can be conducted assertively, effectively and safely - Consider the various acts and regulations when developing their policies and procedures.
+They should ensure they fully prepare incident commanders to be able to carry out any duties or exercise any powers whilst representing the fire authority at an incident - Consider obtaining legal advice to ensure they interpret legislative requirements appropriately when formulating policy and procedures - Ensure that incident commanders understand relevant legal duties and powers in relation to operational actions

-Selection
+• Ensure that operational actions are in accordance with relevant legal powers and duties

-Hazard Control measure Failure to select effective incident commanders Effective selection process
+Hazard - Failure to select effective incident commanders